shift-org/shift-docs/site/content/pages/weekly-rides.md

 * Every Friday
 * Starting location: Ladd Circle

 Friday night ride that cruises around town to different spots.
 May link up with other rides, especially during the summer; 2nd Fridays meet up with Midnight Mystery Ride.
-Every first Friday is bottle share night.
+Every first Friday is bottle share night (any type of drink), and the occasional fifth Friday is Bike Club Vest's ride.

 ### Midnight Mystery Ride (MMR)
 * 2nd Friday every month